 The Hok features a synthetic climbing skin integrated into the base of the ski, steel edges for durability, and a light weight cap construction.
 In an effort to minimize our carbon footprint, we use, a sustainable paulownia wood corereinforced with a combination of organicnatural fibers and fiberglass.
 Simple graphics and natural fibers combine with design themes from the the Altai Mountains for a unique look.

 The skis comes with inserts matching the extended 75mm norm hole pattern.
 This is compatible with current 75mm 3pin bindings as well as the universal binding we are offering with the ski.
-We also have an adapter plate that is compatible with Rottefella NNN BC and Solomon BC bindings.
+Adapter plate that is compatible with Rottefella NNN BC and Solomon BC bindings available by special order.

 The Hok will be available in three sizes, the 125 cm., the 145 cm. and the kids version, Balla Hok, 99cm.
 While user size can influence your choice of which length to get, intended use is equally important.